 The IT Department creates, maintains and updates statewide case management systems for all three levels of Pennsylvania courts and its administrative offices.
 Local court officials are able to access information about parties related to cases anywhere in the state.
 The systems are linked, allowing data to be shared on cases as they move through the court system.

-In 2013 more than 5,400 criminal justice system staff representing more than 20 criminal justice partners and law enforcement agencies depended on the case management systems to perform their daily duties.
+In 2014, criminal justice system staff representing more than 20 criminal justice partners and law enforcement agencies depended on the case management systems to perform their daily duties.
 Those partners include probation departments, the Department of Corrections, district attorneys and the Pennsylvania Commission on Crime and Delinquency.

 The data maintained and shared by the Judiciary has had a far-reaching impact by improving public safety and the safety of law-enforcement officials (see how here), while also creating administrative efficiencies for courts and other criminal justice agencies.